rxweb/rxweb.io/docs/rx-web-core/tours-of-contoso-app/Beginner/creating-views.md

 There are cases when we want to display a list of students and their enrolled course name on the UI.
 For retriving that information we can use a materialized view.
 In such cases, view should be named as `vCourses` or `vStudents`.

-> Here, abbreviation <strong>`v`</strong> stand for the word view.
+> Just for the sake for our understanding, we use the abbreviation <strong>`v`</strong> that stand for the word view.
 This maintain a consistency in the naming convention all over the application and to properly differenciate between a table and a view.

 ````
 CREATE VIEW [dbo].[vStudents]
 AS
-SELECT    Students.RollNumber, Students.StudentName, Students.EmailId, Courses.CourseName
+SELECT    Students.StudentId, Students.RollNumber, Students.StudentName, Students.EmailId, Courses.CourseName
 FROM      Students, Courses
 WHERE     Students.CourseId = Courses.CourseId
+GO
 ````

 Based on the above created view, below result set will be fetched.